ctezna/statement-of-work/README.md

 You may see all this information included in a table and/or text.

-### Specifications

-Identify the manner in which the work is to be delivered, and to be measured as completed.

-In some cases, the information provided in the Deliverable or the Method and Source of Acceptance Sections of the SOW will be sufficient.

-In other cases, specific reference will be made to the details and qualitative and quantitative measures which will be used by Client to determine completion and satisfaction with the work.

-### Work breakdown structure (WBS)

-To be determined.

-### Applicable standards

-Describe any industry standards that need to be adhered to in fulfilling the contract.

-Identify any guidelines and templates that must be followed or used by the Contractor in completing the work.

-Some relevant examples might be the reference to specific sections of authoritative sources, governmental regulations, or best-of-breed practices, peer organization processes, and guidelines.

-### Technical, operational, and organizational environment

-Provide details on the technical, organizational and operational environment in which the work will be completed.
-It is more significant in work where technical compatibility issues may arise.

-In some cases, it is important to describe in this Section how the work will fit within other initiatives and who will be the ultimate end user of the requirement.

-### Method and source of acceptance

-Provide a description of the performance, quality, format and testing requirements which will be used to measure whether the work is acceptable or not.

-Example language:

-* All deliverables and services rendered under any contract are subject to inspection by the Work Authority.
-Should any deliverables not be to the satisfaction of the Work Authority, as submitted, the Work Authority shall have the right to reject it or require correction before payment will be authorized.

-This may also describe quality assurance in terms of processes, goals, automated testing, user testing, etc.

-### Reporting requirements

-Describe any performance or status reporting requirements which will be expected of the Contractor during the life of the Contract.
-Includes the format, frequency, number of copies and specific content requirements.
-It will also identify the need for presentations, conferences or status meetings, if required between the Contractor and the Work Authority.

-### Project management control procedures

-Provide details of how the Work Authority will control the work (progress meetings, demonstrations, prototypes etc.).
-It will identify how the payment schedule will be matched to the measurement of performance throughout the contract.
-Contract management and controls in the SOW should be specific to the work and tasks.

-Example language:

-* The Work Authority shall ensure the contract will be brought in on time, on budget and of an acceptable quality; i.e. submission of progress reports, system tests, etc.

-### Change management procedures

-Provide a description of the process by which any changes to the Scope will be handled.
-It clearly defines that no changes will be implemented without first obtaining the approval of the Contract Authority in writing and as required the complete processing of a Contract Amendment.

-Example language:

-* Client does not anticipate any changes to the requirements detailed in this SOW.
-However, if changes do arise they must be done in writing by the Work Authority, and an amendment must be prepared to reflect these changes.

-### Ownership of intellectual property

-Describe who will own any intellectual property created as a result of the Contract.
-This may include aspects relating to work-for-hire, confidentiality, open source, derivative works, etc.

-Example language:

-* The Intellectual Property will be owned by Client as a work for hire.

 ## Other terms and conditions

-### Authorities

-Identify who will perform the role of the Work Authority and the Contracting Authority and the person who will handle Administration and Invoicing Questions.
-It also clarifies how the Contractor is to interact with and obtain direction from the Work Authority.

 ### Client's obligations